needle-cookbooks/chef-localshop/README.md

 This cookbook depends on the Opscode `application_python` cookbook.

-As of 0.2.0 this cookbook assumes you are using [Needle's fork of localshop](https://github.com/needle/localshop/commits/needle) which implements some changes not yet merged by the upstream maintainers.
-This fork contains changes required to make localshop more easily deployable as a Django web application.
+As of this writing, the cookbook assumes you are using Needle's forks of the [application_python](https://github.com/needle-cookbooks/application_python/commits/needle) cookbook and [localshop](https://github.com/needle/localshop/commits/needle), both of which implement some changes not yet merged by the respective upstream maintainers.

+The `application_python` fork includes fixes for [COOK-2330](http://tickets.opscode.com/browse/COOK-2330) and [COOK-2337](http://tickets.opscode.com/browse/COOK-2337), and the localshop fork contains changes required to make localshop more easily deployable as a Django web application.

 # Usage

+Add `localshop::default` to your run list.

+The app will create an sqlite3 database for storing data.
+After installation you will need to manually run the 'createsuperuser' manage command in order to inject administrative credentials into the database.

 # Attributes

+* localshop.dir - root directory for deploying localshop (defaults to '/opt/localshop')
+* localshop.storage_dir - directory for storing localshop packages (defaults to '/opt/localshop/shared/storage')
+* localshop.user - user to deploy localshop as (defaults to 'nobody')
+* localshop.group - group for ownership permissions (defaults to 'nogroup')
+* localshop.address - ip address to bind to (defaults to 0.0.0.0)
+* localshop.port - port to bind to (int required, defaults to 8080)
+* localshop.delete_files - controls cleanup of files after deleting a package or release (defaults to false)
+* localshop.distribution_storage - dotted import path of Django storage class to be used (defaults to 'storages.backends.overwrite.OverwriteStorage')
+* localshop.tz - timezone to use (defaults to 'Etc/UTC')
+* localshop.repository - git repository to deploy from
+* localshop.revision - git revision to deploy
+* localshop.secret_key - secret key passed to localshop.conf.py (default is randomly generated)

 # Recipes

 * `default` - installs localshop running under gunicorn and celery
-* `nginx_proxy` - installs localshop as above, proxied by nginx

 # Author and License